-Boost the protein content of your oatmeal with these 8 simple tips.
+Boost the protein content of your oats with these 9 ways to add protein to oatmeal.

 1. Make it with milk.

 The simplest way to add protein to your oatmeal is to make it with milk instead of water.
 At 8.5 grams of protein per cup, dairy milk is a quick and easy way to boost the protein content of your oatmeal while adding a touch of sweetness and a creamy texture at the same time.
 (2) Although almond milk or other milk alternatives will also work, they won’t add nearly as much protein and nutrition as dairy milk will.
 If you’re looking for a plant-based alternative, soy milk is the next best option as it provides 6 grams of protein per 1-cup serving (3).

 2. Top it with a dollop of yogurt.